 After the success of the 880 Plus dust cover, it was time to do one for the Q20 longarm.
 I thought about the design a bit and two hours after starting to sew it, I decided to check the internet for ideas that others may have come up with.
 It’s then I saw Bernina made one.
 Just my luck.
 Then I saw that it wasn’t on the Bernina Australia website yet so I kept going, plus I wanted it to match the 880 one.
 The Bernina one is black and grey.

 I’ve only found about 5 other longarm dust covers online but their design are very different to mine.
 Because the table is against the wall, I wanted to be able to easily put it on from the front.
 I didn’t want have to take the top of the thread stand off either.
 So it matched the other cover, I also wanted to use the 1/8th inch felt instead of batting inside.
 On top of the machine (above the screen) is a little tray with thread snips, quick unpick and other notions and I didn’t want to remove that each time the cover went on.
-As far as I could see on the Bernina cover, the foam pads on the thread stand weren’t covered (I may be wrong about that as I’ve only seen the one photo) and I wanted mine covered.
-While I didn’t make a plan, I’ve included rough measurements and an idea of the general construction toward the end.
+As far as I could see on the Bernina cover, the foam pads on the thread stand weren’t covered (I may be wrong about that as I’ve only seen the one photo) and I wanted mine covered as I live in a dust prone rural house and didn’t want them to get dusty.
+While I didn’t make a pattern, I’ve included rough measurements and an idea of the general construction toward the end.

 With these goals in mind, the main cover had to be in two pieces and accommodate the thread stands.
 The back half was easy enough to make and extended past the back of the machine to go around the cord.
 Velcro was added along the front vertical sides so it could attach to the front half.
 That was easy enough to do.
 I didn’t put the felt in the back panel covering the cord and switch plate but it did have three thicknesses of fabric in there to give it a bit of substance.